 At each reporting date, an assessment is made for impairment.
-Any excess of the carrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
+Any excess of the earrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
 Reversals of impairment losses are also recognised in profit or loss.

-1.6 Cash at bank and in hand
+1.7 Cash and cash equivalents